Families: Once Your Child Is Accepted

 In order to attend Camp Susan Curtis, all children must complete the registration process.
-For more information on eligibility and the application process, click here.
+For information about registration, click here.
+For more information on our programs and eligibility, click here.

 Once your child has been accepted to Camp Susan Curtis for the upcoming summer, please be sure to review all of the information in the Welcome Packet before bringing your child to Camp.